Qian Xuesen: Career in China

+In 1960, Qian founded the Combat Research Department at the Fifth Academy of the Ministry of National Defence.
+It was China's first military operations research centre.

+In 1962, Qian recruited Song Jian and Guan Zhaozhi to establish China's first cybernetics laboratory with him.

 According to Qian, at a meeting in 1964, "suddenly Chairman Mao asked me if it was possible to shoot down a missile, I replied that it should be possible."
 In 1966, China formally began to develop a missile interceptor system.

+In January 1967, Qian was among key leadership that was ousted from the Seventh Ministry of Machine Building for several months as a result of factional politics during the Cultural Revolution; Zhou Enlai ultimately intervened and reversed the ouster.

 In 1969, Qian was one of a group of scientists who spoke with Australian journalist Francis James, describing China's first seven nuclear tests and details of a gaseous diffusion plant near Lanzhou.

 Outside of rocketry, Qian had a presence in numerous areas of study.
 He was among the creators of systematics, and made contributions to science and technology systems, somatic science, engineering science, military science, social science, the natural sciences, geography, philosophy, literature and art, and education.
 His advancements in the concepts, theories, and methods of the system science field include studying the open complex giant system.
 Additionally, he helped establish the Chinese school of complexity science.
+His research advanced the discipline of engineering cybernetics, which emphasized the importance of design principles in practical engineering.

+In 1978–1979, Qian and his coauthors published a series of influential research papers contending for the legitimacy and superiority of systems engineering as a method for managing complex entities from factories to states.